 |

-OPEN THURSDAY, FRIDAY, SATURDAY AND SUNDAY NIGHTS!
+OPEN FRIDAY & SATURDAY NIGHTS!

-THURS-SUN BOX OFFICE OPENS AT 6:45PM.
+FRIDAY BOX OFFICE OPENS AT 6:00PM.

 Movies start at sundown.